Arkyris/blazinwfc/README.md

 You can leave the options empty for default values to be used but you still have to leave the options property in the object

-**saveInterval:** This is used to determin how often a current state should be saved for rolling back the algorithm incase it gets stuck.
+**saveInterval:** This is used to determine how often a current state should be saved for rolling back the algorithm incase it gets stuck.
 You can run the test function and mess with this to see if you get faster results with a different percentage (0.02 == 2%).
 Default is 0.02./

 **baseWeight:** This sets the default weight for tiles where weight is undefined.

-The tiles property is where you define the tiles to be used by the algorithm.\
+The tiles property is where you define the tiles to be used by the algorithm.
 The tiles must be entered in the same order as your tilemap you plan to use.
 (Images below)

 **edges:** You can think of these like sockets, they run in the order UP, RIGHT, DOWN, LEFT.